jphall663/interpretable_machine_learning_with_python/README.md

 8. Enter the token `h2o`.

+9. Click the `patrick_hall_mli` folder.

-9. Browse/run the Jupyter notebooks.
+10. Browse/run the Jupyter notebooks.

-10. Click `End Lab` when you are finished.
+11. Click `End Lab` when you are finished.

 ### Docker Installation